 Born in Winchester and growing up in Dorset, England.
 Joe first picked up a drum stick at the age of 4 when his father who owned a drum kit used to play and record music himself.
 After seven years of teaching himself, Joe started taking up lessons at the age of eleven and went on to pass his Trinity Grade Eight exam with a distinction in 2017 when he was seventeen years old.
-He currently devotes his time equally between the U.K. and France.
-His band and sessions work is predominantly in the U.K., and his family residency is in Lauzun.
-In France he teaches young students how to play the drums and works part time as a teaching assistant at the local school.
-Joe has experience playing as numerous local venues around Dorset with his previous covers band.
+He currently resides in Birmingham, U.K. and devotes his time between the U.K. and France.
+His band and sessions work is predominantly in the U.K., and his family residency is in Lauzun, France.
+Whenever he works in France, he teaches young students how to play the drums and has previously worked as a part time teaching assistant at The Old School.
+When not in France, Joe continues to teach his students online.
+Joe also has experience playing at numerous local venues around Dorset with his previous covers band.

 As a very creative, diverse and flexible drummer, Joe’s versatility has given him the opportunity to play a wide range of live performances and record with many different artists.
-The latest being Carl Jenkins’s single ‘Stay with me’ and Patrick Drake’s new single ‘Paper Tiger’ where Joe created the drum patterns himself on both songs.
-He has also played at venues in Guildford, including The Boileroom, The Star Inn and The Holroyd Arms.
-In addition, Joe has performed in London at numerous locations including The Unicorn, Camden.
-For his versatile style of drumming, Joe cites Neil Peart, Steve Gadd, Phil Collins, Ralph Rolle, Ian Matthews and Roger Taylor as just a handful of many big influences while he was growing up.
+The latest being Patrick Drake’s new single ‘Paper Tiger’ where Joe created the drum patterns himself.
+Ever since the beginning of 2022 Joe has excelled in numerous U.K. theatres and resort venues due to his increasing music schedule and higher demand from artists, production teams and music companies for his services as a drummer.
+In addition, throughout 2022, Joe has performed all over the U.K. at numerous theatres and cities including The Hawth, Crawley, Epstein Theatre, Liverpool and Hazlitt Theatre, Maidstone.
+For his versatile style of drumming, Joe cites Neil Peart, Phil Collins, Ralph Rolle, Jeff Porcaro, Taylor Hawkins and Roger Taylor as just a handful of many big influences while he was growing up.

 Some of his projects have also included working alongside some industry famous names, such as Paul Booth (Steve Winwood, Elton John, Eagles) and his former lecturer and friend Darren Beckett (Brandon Flowers – The Killers).
 You can find all of Joe’s covers and collaborations here.